 Olive’s Crib is a new addition to Port Barton traditional food scene.
 The owners have some western experience what can be felt both in the taste of dishes and the service.

-Kusinero del Barrio needs to be recommended for the quality of the food and the ambience of the place.
+Kusinero del Barrio deserves to be recommended for the quality of the food and the ambience of the place.
 It offers traditional tables but also nice Japanese-style floor sitting.

 Gorgonzola Pizza is a vegetarian place run by people who know what pizza and pasta should taste like and what it means to provide good service.
 It’s busy from breakfast till late evening.